60+ must-see user persona templates

 How to create a user persona

-You could compare user personas to novelists’ characters profiles; they’re not essential, but without character profiles, it’s going to be very difficult to maintain a consistent character throughout the story.
+So, we’ve talked about why user personas are important for design and stakeholder buy-in.
+But how do you actually create one?
+You could compare them to novelists’ character profiles; they’re not essential, but without character profiles, it’s going to be very difficult to maintain a consistent character throughout the story.
 The character will seem flat and will often go off plot.

-Creating user personas will make defining your website or app’s product requirements and subsequently designing it much easier.
+Creating persona examples will make defining your website or app’s product requirements, and subsequently designing it, much easier.
+This process can be supported by using a wireframe tool to map out initial layouts and visual representations.
 Why?
 Because it entails doing proper research into your main user base segments.
-Creating user personas often involves three steps:

-Before you begin gathering data about your ideal users, you should first ask yourself three crucial user questions, which Raven Veal over at careerfoundry.com defines as:
+Before you begin gathering data about your ideal users, you should first ask yourself three crucial user questions:

 User persona goals